knative/docs/docs/bookstore/page-3/pg3-solution-badword-svc.md

 This command will create a new directory with the name `ML-bad-word-filter` and a bunch of files in it.
 The `func` CLI will generate a basic function template for you to start with.

-You can find all the supported language templates [here](https://knative.dev/docs/functions/).
+You can find all the supported language templates [here](https://knative.dev/docs/functions/){:target="_blank"}.
 '

 ???+ success "Verify"
     The file tree will look like this:

     ```
-    bad-word-filter
+    /start/bad-word-filter
     ├── func.yaml
     ├── .funcignore
     ├── .gitignore